Diae-Louali/Instaclone/README.md

 This is a clone of instagram that includes stories, realtime chat & notifications among other features.
 It is my second project after only a couple of weeks of being introduced to Laravel and Vue js, the focus was on being able to make things work rather than doing it in the most optimized way.

-This project has been done in pair programming with [Diae Louali](https://github.com/Diae-Louali).
+This project has been done in pair programming with [Adam Louali](https://github.com/AdamOB1290).
 Neither of us had any experience with frameworks prior to this project.

 ### Built With